 You might be surprised to see mustard listed as a dog-safe option…

-It’s true that mustard seeds — which are used to make the eponymous condiment — are toxic to dogs.
-However, properly prepared mustard greens are completely safe.
+Mustard seeds — used to make the eponymous condiment — are toxic to dogs.
+However, adequately prepared mustard greens are entirely safe.

 Although mature mustard greens can be difficult for dogs to digest, microgreens are much more forgiving.
 You can offer mustard microgreens to your pup as a snack or puree them for a healthy meal additive.

-We suggest staying away from the more pungent varieties like Wasabi Mustard; instead, try Southern Giant Curled Mustard.
+We suggest avoiding the more pungent varieties like Wasabi Mustard; instead, try Southern Giant Curled Mustard.
 This variety is milder and less intense, and easy to grow.

 Mustards have a lot of health benefits but shouldn’t be fed to pets on a regular schedule.

 Broccoli is one of the best dog-friendly veggies out there.
-It can be fed raw or cooked and provides a nice dose of fiber, calcium, and vitamin K.
+It can be fed raw or cooked, providing a nice dose of fiber, calcium, and vitamin K.

 On the other hand, some owners find that feeding their pup broccoli florets has… undesired consequences.
-Broccoli contains isothiocyanate, a compound that can trigger stomach upset, diarrhea, and excess gas.
+Broccoli contains isothiocyanate, which can trigger stomach upset, diarrhea, and excess gas.

 If your dog loves broccoli, microgreens may be a gentler option for their stomach (and your nostrils)!